Linguistic discrimination: History of linguistic imperialism

-Linguistic discrimination and culture
+Culture

 Several postcolonial literary theorists have drawn a link between linguistic discrimination and the oppression of indigenous cultures.
 Prominent Kenyan author Ngugi wa Thiong'o, for example, argues in his book Decolonizing the Mind that language is both a medium of communication, as well as a carrier of culture.
 As a result, linguistic discrimination resulting from colonization has facilitated the erasure of pre-colonial histories and identities.
 For example, African slaves were taught English and forbidden to use their indigenous languages.
 This severed the slaves' linguistic and thus cultural connection to Africa.

 Colonial languages and class

 In contrast to settler colonies, in exploitation colonies, education in colonial tongues was only accessible to a small indigenous elite.
 Both the British Macaulay Doctrine, as well as French and Portuguese systems of assimilation, for example, sought to create an "elite class of colonial auxiliaries" who could serve as intermediaries between the colonial government and local populace.
 As a result, fluency in colonial languages became a signifier of class in colonized lands.

 In postcolonial states, linguistic discrimination continues to reinforce notions of class.
-In Haiti, for example, working-class Haitians predominantly speak Haitian Creole, while members of the local bourgeoise are able to speak both French and Creole.
+In Haiti, for example, working-class Haitians predominantly speak Haitian Creole, while members of the local bourgeoisie are able to speak both French and Creole.
 Members of this local elite frequently conduct business and politics in French, thereby excluding many of the working-class from such activities.
-In addition, D. L. Sheath, an advocate for the use of indigenous languages in India, also writes that the Indian elite associates nationalism with a unitary identity, and in this context, "uses English as a means of exclusion and an instrument of cultural hegemony”.
+In addition, D. L. Sheath, an advocate for the use of indigenous languages in India, also writes that the Indian elite associates nationalism with a unitary identity, and in this context, "uses English as a means of exclusion and an instrument of cultural hegemony".